Morning Musume: 2008–2010: Platinum Era

-The group held a concert at Taipei Nankang Exhibition Hall, Taiwan, on May 24, 2008. the first time ever for Morning Musume to have a concert outside Japan.

-From August 6 to 25, 2008, Morning Musume performed with several members of the all-female Takarazuka theater troupe in a version of Rodgers and Hammerstein's Cinderella.
+On April 5, 2008, Mitsui was diagnosed with acute appendicitis and subsequently missed the concerts on April 12 and 13.
+Morning Musume then held a concert at Taipei Nankang Exhibition Hall, Taiwan, on May 24, 2008, marking the first time they held a concert tour outside Japan.
+From August 6 to 25, 2008, Morning Musume starred in the musical Cinderella, with several members of the Takarazuka Revue n a version of Rodgers and Hammerstein's Cinderella.
 Ai Takahashi starred in the main role of Cinderella, with Risa Niigaki as the Prince, and Eri Kamei and Reina Tanaka as the stepsisters.
 The other members performed in minor roles as fairies and guards.

 Morning Musume's 37th single, "Pepper Keibu", was released on September 24, 2008.
-Unlike past singles (with the exception of Morning Musume no Hyokkori Hyōtanjima), this song is a cover.
-It is originally known as Pink Lady's debut single, released in 1976.
-In the first week of the release, it sold approximately 10,000 copies less than Resonant Blue and 10,000 copies more than Mikan.

-Berikyū! and Haromoni@ finished their run and were replaced with Yorosen! (よろセン!)., which began on October 6, 2008.
+Haromoni@ finished their run and were replaced with Yorosen!, which began on October 6, 2008.
 The show starred Morning Musume, Berryz Kobo, and Cute.

-2008 was the first year in which there were no changes in Morning Musume's lineup.

-Morning Musume released their 38th single on February 18, 2009.
-This was their first single of 2009, titled "Naichau Kamo".
-The title translates to "I Might Cry" and was released in two limited versions, A and B, each including a DVD.
-On March 18, 2009, they released their ninth studio album, called Platinum 9 Disc.